Category Archives: 2019 Films

 To say that Clemency is a downer is an understatement, though it leaves the viewer with some sense of hope amid an ambiguous ending.
 I won’t spoil the film, but we wonder what will become of Bernadine.

-Has she had enough of the prison lifestyle and decide to fly off in a new direction or is she so consumed by her work that she is trapped for life, too forgone for any growth?
+Has she had enough of the prison lifestyle and decided to fly off in a new direction, or does her work so consume her that she is trapped for life, too far gone for any growth?

 A common theme, and not only with Bernadine, is the need to be heard and the frightening perception of being invisible.
 Jonathan, in a strong supporting role by Pierce, is the perfect husband.
 A teacher, he is responsible, loyal, and even prepares a surprise dinner on their anniversary.

 He feels diminished by Bernadine and resides in a motel after he has had too much.
-Anthony’s attorney and a priest, both plan to soon retire, feeling their jobs are pointless, they are not heard, and their work neither appreciated nor noticed.
+Anthony’s attorney and a priest, both of whom plan to retire soon, feel their jobs are pointless, as they are not heard and their work is neither appreciated nor noticed.

-Woodard gives a soaring performance with exceptional work by all the supporting players.
+Woodard delivers a soaring performance, backed by exceptional work from all the supporting players.

 I cannot wait to see what Chukwu comes up with next.